mk-dryer/kitchen-pal/README.md

 #### adding new recipes

 1. Insert a new record into the current table using the icons located at the top of the Browse Data Tab.
-2. Complete the name, ingredients, and link fields.
+2. Complete the following fields in the table:
+   - **recipe name***
+   - **recipe ingredients***
+   - **link**

-**Note:** You may also add new records to your table on the Execute SQL tab by adapting the following SQL command : _INSERT INTO recipes (name, ingredients, link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_
+You may also add new records to your table on the Execute SQL tab by adapting the following SQL command : _INSERT INTO recipes (name, ingredients, link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_

+**Note:** You may choose to omit a recipe link when adding new records to the table.
+I recommend you include it for your own information.
+I once made the most wonderful Thai pumpkin soup from an online recipe but lost the link.
+I consider this to be one of the great tragedies of my life.
+However, only the **recipe name** and **recipe ingredients** fields are called by the program.

 #### removing recipes
 To discard a recipe, select the row you want to remove then use the icons located at the top of the Browse Data tab to delete.

-**Note:** You may also discard recipes on the Execute SQL tab by adapting the following SQL command : _INSERT INTO recipes (name, ingredients, link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_
+You may also discard recipes on the Execute SQL tab by adapting the following SQL command : _INSERT INTO recipes (name, ingredients, link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_
-You may discard recipes using the icons located at the top of the Browse Data Tab.